JetBrains/kotlin/GRADLE_PLUGIN.md

                 artifact 'baz'

                 // An artifact from another project
-                artifact project(':path:to:a:project'), 'artifcatName'
+                artifact project(':path:to:a:project'), 'artifactName'

-                // All libraries from anohter project
+                // All libraries from another project
                 allLibrariesFrom project(':some:project')

-                // Only interoperability libraries from anohter project allInteropLibrariesFrom project(':some:interop:project')
+                // Only interoperability libraries from another project allInteropLibrariesFrom project(':some:interop:project')

-                // Named libraries for search in repositoreis klib 'foo'
+                // Named libraries for search in repositories klib 'foo'
                 klib 'bar', 'baz'